mothur/mothur.github.io/_wiki/chimera.vsearch.md

 ### processors

 The processors parameter allows you to specify how many processors you would like to use.
-The default is 1.
+The default is all available.

 ### dereplicate